- 4.3.1 Define absolute extrema.

 [T] Graph the function For which values of on any infinite domain, will you have an absolute minimum and absolute maximum?

 For the following exercises, determine where the local and absolute maxima and minima occur on the graph given.
 Assume the graph represents the entirety of each function.
+For any extrema located at an endpoint, approximate the x-value.

 For the following problems, draw graphs of which is continuous, over the interval with the following properties: